s155003/MACD-Crossover-Bot/README.md

-📈 MACD Trading Bot
+📈 MACD Wavelet Trading Bot
-This bot trades automatically using the MACD indicator and wavelet smoothing to reduce noise and catch momentum shifts.
+This bot runs an enhanced MACD-based trading strategy using wavelet smoothing and executes real trades through the Alpaca API.

 🚀 What It Does
-Pulls daily price data (e.g. SPY) from Yahoo Finance
+Pulls recent price data (e.g. SPY) from Yahoo Finance

 Calculates MACD (12 EMA − 26 EMA) and 9 EMA signal line

-Smooths the MACD line using wavelets to reduce noise

-Buys when MACD crosses above signal line
+Applies wavelet transforms to smooth out noisy price signals

-Sells when MACD crosses below signal line
+Trades when smoothed MACD crosses above/below the signal line

-Trades live or paper via the Alpaca API

-Runs every 4 hours automatically
+Uses Alpaca API to place real/paper trades every 4 hours

+📚 Strategy Source
+This bot is based on the January 2025 paper:
+“Optimizing MACD Trading Strategies: A Dance of Finance, Wavelets, and Genetics” (arXiv)

+The paper improves classic MACD trading by:

+Applying wavelet transforms to denoise signals

+Using MACD divergence analysis

+Optimizing MACD parameters using a genetic algorithm

+📊 Backtests in the paper showed a ~5% annual return boost and improved Sharpe ratio.